Overview

 What you will study

 - University-level training provided by the Researcher Development Programme and the University Library, including a PhD induction, workshops on writing skills and preparation for your confirmation and viva.
-There is also an annual student-led University Postgraduate conference.
+There is also an annual student-led university postgraduate conference.

 - School-level training is offered in the form of interdisciplinary seminars, visiting speaker events and conferences.
 This includes events supporting the Centre for Performance Philosophy and the Surrey Shakespeare Centre.